djangofan/extent-reporting-example/README.md

 # extent-reporting-example

-Example of using Extent reports with TestNG.
+Example of using Extent reports with TestNG with Java.

 ### TestNG configuration